rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 type: "post"
 ---

-Updated at April 24, 2022
+Updated on April 24, 2022

 Based on Istio version 1.13, this article will present the following.

 - What is the sidecar pattern and what advantages does it have?
-- How are sidecar injections done in Istio?
+- How are the sidecar injections done in Istio?
-- How does Sidecar proxy do transparent traffic hijacking?
+- How does the sidecar proxy do transparent traffic hijacking?
 - How is the traffic routed to upstream?

 The figure below shows how the `productpage` service requests access to `http://reviews.default.svc.cluster.local:9080/` and how the sidecar proxy inside the reviews service does traffic blocking and routing forwarding when traffic goes inside the `reviews` service.

 ![Sidecar traffic injection](envoy-sidecar-traffic-interception-en-20220424.jpg)

-At the beginning of the first step, the sidecar in the productpage pod has selected a pod of the reviews service to be requested via EDS, knows its IP address, and sends a TCP connection request.
+At the beginning of the first step, the sidecar in the `productpage` pod has selected a pod of the reviews service to be requested via EDS, knows its IP address, and sends a TCP connection request.

 There are three versions of the reviews service, each with an instance, and the sidecar work steps in the three versions are similar, as illustrated below only by the sidecar traffic forwarding step in one of the Pods.

-Read the Chinese version: [阅读中文版](/blog/sidecar-injection-iptables-and-traffic-routing)
+There's a Chinese version of this blog: [阅读中文版](/blog/sidecar-injection-iptables-and-traffic-routing)

 ## Sidecar pattern

 Dividing the functionality of an application into separate processes running in the same minimal scheduling unit (e.g. Pod in Kubernetes) can be considered sidecar mode.
-As shown in the figure below, Sidecar pattern allows you to add more features next to your application without additional third-party component configuration or modifications to the application code.
+As shown in the figure below, the sidecar pattern allows you to add more features next to your application without additional third-party component configuration or modifications to the application code.

 ![Sidecar pattern](sidecar-pattern.png)

 The Sidecar application is loosely coupled to the main application.
-It can shield the differences of different programming languages and unify the functions of microservices such as observability, monitoring, logging, configuration, circuit breaker, etc.
+It can shield the differences between different programming languages and unify the functions of microservices such as observability, monitoring, logging, configuration, circuit breaker, etc.

 ### Advantages of using the Sidecar pattern

-When deploying a service mesh using the sidecar mode, there is no need to run an agent on the node, but multiple copies of the same sidecar will run in the cluster.
-In the sidecar deployment mode, a companion container (such as Envoy or MOSN) is deployed next to each application's container, which is called a sidecar container.
-The sidecar takes over all traffic in and out of the application container.
+When deploying a service mesh using the sidecar model, there is no need to run an agent on the node, but multiple copies of the same sidecar will run in the cluster.
+In the sidecar deployment model, a companion container (such as Envoy or MOSN) is deployed next to each application's container, which is called a sidecar container.
+The sidecar takes overall traffic in and out of the application container.
 In Kubernetes' Pod, a sidecar container is injected next to the original application container, and the two containers share storage, networking, and other resources.

 Due to its unique deployment architecture, the sidecar model offers the following advantages.

 - Abstracting functions unrelated to application business logic into a common infrastructure reduces the complexity of microservice code.
 - Reduce code duplication in microservices architectures because it is no longer necessary to write the same third-party component profiles and code.
-- Sidecar can be independently upgraded to reduce the coupling of application code to the underlying platform.
+- The sidecar can be independently upgraded to reduce the coupling of application code to the underlying platform.

 ## Sidecar injection in Istio